coltongrainger/blog/_posts/2017-09-30-research-interest.md

 - Studies how Engineered Injection and Extraction (EIE) methods can deform treatment solution emplaced in a contaminated aquifer.
 - Numerical simulation implemented with [MODPATH](https://pubs.usgs.gov/of/1994/0464/report.pdf) (a particle tracking post-processing package for MODFLOW, The U.S. Geological Survey finite-difference ground-water flow model).

-Seems like some of the software that would be necessary to fulfill a promise I made in 2016 (in terms of modeling contaminants)
+Seems like some of the software that would be necessary to fulfill a promise I made in 2016 (in terms of modeling contaminants).
 > With the Army's decision not to grant an easement for the Dakota Access Pipeline (DAPL), I have a redoubled interest in contaminant dispersion.
 If I were contributing to an environmental impact statement for DAPL, I would (i) consider geomorphic stresses on the pipeline and (ii) model hydrocarbon dispersion through sand, shale or clay at points of stress.

 Neupauer's analysis extends beyond modeling, however, and focuses on the interface between the treatment solution and the contaminant.